-- Gluten (some is present, but not nearly as much as in wheat)
+- Low in gluten (there’s some gluten, but not nearly as much as in wheat)

 Oats act as a digestive aid to calm the intestinal tract.

-Oats can be used to achieve hormonal balance, and as as a uterine tonic.
+Oats can be used to achieve hormonal balance, and as a uterine tonic.

-Oats are also cholesterol lowering and reportedly good for treating a wide variety of diseases in humans and animals, including: inflammatory conditions, mental or physical exhaustion, depression, dyspepsia, insomnia, fevers, sexual dysfunctions and as a tonic during menopause or after parturition.
+Oats are also cholesterol-lowering and reportedly good for treating a wide variety of diseases in humans and animals, including inflammatory conditions, mental or physical exhaustion, depression, dyspepsia, insomnia, fevers, sexual dysfunctions and as a tonic during menopause or after giving birth.